vmarcella/handsOnDSA/ch3/notes.md

 1. Recursively sort the left half of the input array
 2. Recursively sort the right half of the input array
 3. Merge two sorted sub arrays into one

+## Types of Algorithm analysis
+1. Big O notation - The tight upper bound of an algorithm
+2. Omega notation - The tight lower bound of an algorithm
+3. Theta notation - Determines if O(F(n)) == Omega(F(n))
+4. Amortized analysis - Analyzing an entire algorithms overall worst case runtime